To apply for a building consent, you will need:

 If the building work is connected to the main dwelling (ie house alterations or a new dwelling), it will likely be considered ‘Restricted Building Works’ (RBW).
 This is work that has to be undertaken by a Licensed Building Practitioner (LBP).

-- Active fire safety systems in small-medium sized apartment buildings
+- Active fire safety systems in small-medium sized apartment buildings and

 Building consent applications are not accepted unless they include a Memorandum-Certificate of design work from an LBP certifying that the design work complies with the Building Code.
-Licensed Building Practitioners (LBP) will also need to provide a Memorandum – Record of Building Work when the work has been completed.
+LBPs will also need to provide a Memorandum – Record of Building Work when the work has been completed.

-How do I Lodge an Application?
+How do I lodge an application?

 How is my application processed?